mikeedudee/CanSatTelemetrySoftware/README.md

 ## Note:
 Ensure you’re using a compatible Python 3.x interpreter.
 - For GPU acceleration, cupy must match your CUDA toolkit version.
+Please do be aware that Cupy might not support the latest version of Python; you might need to use the same environment as our tested environment.
-- tkinter comes with the standard library, but on some Linux distributions you may need to install python3-tk.
+- tkinter comes with the standard library, but on some Linux distributions, you may need to install python3-tk.

 ---